 We have taken great care to avoid bias of any kind when preparing this specification and specimen units.

-Overlaps with other qualifications
+C Overlaps with other qualifications

-The Unit 1 content of each of GCSE Biology, Chemistry and Physics is contained within GCSE Science A.
+The Unit 1 content of GCSE Biology M (modular) is contained within GCSE Science A and GCSE Science M (modular).